Somkid Jatusripitak: Education and academic career

 Somkid went to Triam Udom Suksa School and graduated with a bachelor's degree from the Faculty of Economics, Thammasat University in 1972.
 Later, he completed an MBA in Finance from the Graduate School of Business Administration (NIDA Business School), National Institute of Development Administration (NIDA) and a Ph.D. in marketing from the Kellogg School of Management at Northwestern University.

 After graduating, he joined a teaching position and became associate professor in marketing at the Graduate School of Business Administration (NIDA Business School).
 He also served as an Associate Dean at NIDA Business School.
 Somkid's thinking was greatly influenced by Michael Porter's "Competitiveness of Nations".
 He focused much of his academic research on the development of national and business competitiveness.
 Along with his mentor Philip Kotler, he was a strong supporter of the concept of Nation Branding.
 In 1997, Somkid co-authored "The Marketing of Nations: A Strategic Approach to Building National Wealth" with Philip Kotler.
 The book outlined how countries could improve their competitiveness through marketing and appropriate policies to support it.
 Somkid's book, Borisat Prathet Thai ("Thailand Inc: Concepts and Strategy"), stressed how Thailand should use marketing to improve its competitiveness.

+Career

-Business career
+Business

 Somkid was a co-founder of the Manager Media Group, along with Sondhi Limthongkul.
 He played a role in the establishment of the Phatra Research Institute.
 He became a Director of the Saha Pattanapibul Group, a major Thai consumer goods conglomerate.
 He was appointed to become Advisor of the Stock Exchange of Thailand, Director of PTTEP, and Director of the Petroleum Authority of Thailand.
+In 2012, Somkid founded the Thailand Future Study Institute, a think tank which is sponsored by major Thai business corporations and seeks to provide research and consulting to public bodies and private sector.